PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 The practice of personal information management has always left me unsatisfied; a square hole in the puzzle of life that you just don't have a square peg for.
 After looking into options for square pegs I've opted for a zettelkasten method implemented via a [TiddlyWiki](https://tiddlywiki.com/).

-I wanted to host this on Raspberry Pi, and access this on all the computers on my local network (e.g. tables, phones, etc).
+I wanted to host this on a Raspberry Pi and access this on all the computers on my local network (e.g. tablets, phones, etc).
 However I also wanted the ability to directly edit tiddlers (the basic unit of information in TiddlyWiki) using neovim, so I don't always have to go through a browser.

-This proved problematic, which I explain in the long-winded and unnecessary background, so the steps I took follow.
+This proved problematic, which I explain in the long-winded and unnecessary background, so I thought worth recording the steps I took on both the Raspberry Pi and my Linux box below.

 ## Long-winded and unnecessary background

 This turned out to be more difficult than I thought.
 The [vanilla node.js installation](https://github.com/Jermolene/TiddlyWiki5) of TiddlyWiki doesn't play well with direct editing of tiddlers, i.e. editing the tiddlers requires a manual node restart before it appears in the browser.
 [OokTech](https://ooktech.com/) has an [executable](https://github.com/OokTech/TW5-BobEXE) that does allow direct editing - but this [doesn't work](https://github.com/OokTech/TW5-BobEXE/issues/18) on a Raspberry Pi.
 Not to fear however as OokTech also have a [plugin](https://github.com/OokTech/TW5-Bob) which gives the same functionality.

 So I used this for a number of months - however there was a snag.
 Every so often a tiddler would appear to save correctly after a browser edit, but on return the changes would have dissapeared.
-Not knowing exactly what the problem was my first thought was to upgrade to the latest version, in case this had been rectified.
+Not knowing exactly what the problem was my first thought was to upgrade to the latest version, in case this solved the problem[^1].
 So I updated both TiddlyWiki5 and the OokTech plugin; at which point it stopped working altogether.

+[^1]:  For clarity I suspect the problem was something to do with how I had installed or configured Bob, rather than an error in the system itself.
+But a fresh install is never a bad idea anyway.

-Rather than starting with an entirely fresh installed I wondered if there might be a better way.
+Rather than starting over again I wondered if there might be another way.

 ## 1. Raspberry Pi